One-Point Feedback for Composite Optimization with Applications to Distributed and Federated Learning: Experiments

-We run Algorithm 1, the first order Mirror Descent \cite{nemirovsky1983problem} and the zeroth order Mirror Descent \cite{duchi2015optimal} on problem \eqref{eq:geom_median_problem_distrib} with $n=100$, $M=50$ and $\lambda = 10^2$.
-Vectors $b_1,\ldots, b_m$ are generated as i.i.d. samples from normal distributed $\cN(\one, 2I_n)$, noise $\xi$ is also generated from normal distributed $\cN(0, \sigma^2 I_n)$, where $\sigma = 0,01$.
-We consider different decentralised topologies: star, cycle, chain, i.e.\ path, and complete graph.
-All methods tuned for better convergence: in the first order Mirror Descent we tune step size, in the zeroth order Mirror Descent we put $r = 10^{-2}$ in \eqref{grad_f} and also tune step size, Algorithm \ref{alg} is not tuned and is used with theoretical set of parameters from Theorem \ref{cor:main} and $r = 10^{-2}$ in \eqref{grad_f}.
-The main comparison criterion is the number of communications, i.e. calls to the oracle $\nabla g = \lambda WX$.
-See Figure~\ref{fig:distrib_reg10^2} for results.
-We notice that in these tests Algorithm 1 outperforms even Mirror Descent which is a first-order method.
+We run \abcd{Algorithm \ref{alg}}, the first-order Mirror Descent \cite{nemirovsky1983problem} and the zero-order Mirror Descent \cite{duchi2015optimal} on the problem \eqref{eq:geom_median_problem_distrib} with $n=100$, $N=50$ and $\lambda = 10^2$.
+The vectors $b_1,\ldots, b_N$ are generated as i.i.d. samples from the normal distribution $\cN(\one, 2I_n)$, the noise $\xi$ is also generated from the normal distribution $\cN(0, \sigma^2 I_n)$, where $\sigma = 0.01$.
+We consider different decentralized topologies: \abcd{star, complete graph, chain, and cycle}.
+Both competitor-methods are tuned for better convergence: in the first-order Mirror Descent we tune the step size, in the zero-order Mirror Descent we put $r = 10^{-2}$ in \eqref{grad_f} and also tune the step size.
+Algorithm \ref{alg} is not tuned and is used with a theoretical set of parameters from Theorem \ref{cor:main} and $r = 10^{-2}$ in \eqref{grad_f}.
+The main comparison criterion is the number of communications, i.e. calls to the oracle $\nabla g = \lambda WX$. \ab{We measure the quality of the solution with respect to the target function $f$ of the original problem \eqref{eq:geom_median_problem}, the problem \eqref{eq:geom_median_problem_distrib} is auxiliary and arises due to the distributional nature of the formulation.} See Figure~\ref{fig:distrib_reg10^2} for the results.
+We notice that in these \abcd{experiments Algorithm \ref{alg}} outperforms even Mirror Descent which is the first-order method.
 This shows the importance of taking into account the composite structure of the problem.